ashumeow/random-space-images/README.md

 ***
 For picking random numbers, choose from 0 to 4. <br>
 Currently, only 5 images are in the database. <br>
-Download number starts from 0.
+Download image numbers start from 0.
 So it's 0 to 4 images at present. <br>
 Programmers/Developers love including 0, right? lol <br>
 Loading more images are in-progress. <br>
 Sooner, I am aiming to load more than 1000 images if possible, not just from Hubble.